Michael R. Dietrich: Appointments

-Dietrich is currently a professor at the University of Pittsburgh and Chair of the History and Philosophy of Science Department.
+Dietrich is currently a professor at the University of Pittsburgh in the History and Philosophy of Science Department.
 From 1998 to 2017, he was a Professor in the Department of Biological Sciences at Dartmouth College.
 Before moving to Dartmouth in 1998, he taught in the History and Philosophy of Science Program at the University of California, Davis.

 From 2003 to 2005, Dietrich served as President of the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
-He was Editor-in-Chief of the Journal of the History of Biology from 2012 to 2017, and is Editor of the Mendel Newsletter, which is published by the American Philosophical Society.
+He was Editor-in-Chief of the Journal of the History of Biology from 2012 to 2017, and was Editor of the Mendel Newsletter, which was published by the American Philosophical Society until 2025.

 Dietrich is a fellow of the American Association for the Advancement of Science.
 He was elected Chair of Section L of the AAAS in 2017.